vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 clear
 ```
 ~~~

+In this instance the first terminal session will be left selected after the command is executed.

 In most cases, a command you execute would complete straight away.
 If you need to run a command that never returns, with the user needing to interrupt it to stop it, you can use the special string ``<ctrl+c>`` in a subsequent code block.